mycheong/GettingCleaningData/README.md

 - y_train.txt
 [Note : Some of these files might be originally stored in sub-directories.
 Move them to the directory given to the working directory.]
 3. Then source run_analysis.R
-4. Run the function by typing this in your R console, for example : X_merged <- run_analysis() [The function does not need input argument]
+4. Run the function by typing this in your R console, for example : X_tidy <- run_analysis() [The function does not need input argument]
-5. The function returns the merged training and test dataset as data frame X_merged
+5. The function returns the tidy dataset X_tidy

 (B) run_analysis() performs the following tasks:-